ElifKarakutukDinc/e-commerce_tv_spot_attribution_analysis/README.md

 * 25 markets in 7 years
 * More than 1000 employees from over 72 nationalities

-Scayle is the commerce engine that enables brands and retailers to scale their business across technology, operations and online marketings.
+SCAYLE is the commerce engine that enables brands and retailers to scale their business across technology, operations and online marketings.
 Scayle is “About You as an engine” in a way.

 # At Case Study